Research

 Even though my passion for researching mental health stemmed from my background growing up in the Unification Church (or the “Moonies” as they’re better known), I was hesitant to share my full story with each cover letter or personal statement I wrote in the beginning years of my career.

 However, in the past few years I’ve come out publicly about growing up in a notorious cult and begun calling out the many abuses this system perpetuated.
-A number of events (see Activism section), prompted me to search for more fulfillment in my research.
-I’m grateful to have found the current team I’m with, and since starting my current work, my firsthand insights into extremism and trauma that I’ve gained from my lived experience have proven valuable.
+A number of events (see my “Activism” page), prompted me to search for more fulfillment in my research.
+I’m grateful to have found a team that showed me the value of my firsthand insights into extremism and trauma gained from my lived experience.

-Through my ongoing journey of healing my own trauma and taking care of my own mental health, I’ve gotten a unique insider’s perspective at both the mental health distress that results from a childhood of extreme adversity and what it means to heal from that environment of violent ideology.
-My background has further contributed to my understanding of coercive control, manipulation, exploitation, abuse, and extremist ideologies.
-I hope to bring knowledge from the cultic studies field into that of violent extremism.
+Through my ongoing journey of healing my own trauma and taking care of my own mental health, I’ve gotten a unique insider’s perspective at both the mental health distress that results from a childhood of extreme adversity and what it means to heal from a environment of violent ideology.
+My background has contributed to my understandings of coercive control, manipulation, exploitation, abuse, and extremist ideologies.
+I hope to bring knowledge from the cultic studies field into the practice of preventing violent extremism.
 I also wish to bring these issues into the realm of Global Mental Health, as I believe combating oppressive and exploitative systems is a Global Mental Health & Public Health responsibility.